-Students are expected to attend all classes and to and to remain in class once arrived (except for a class break), and to participate actively in their own learning.
+Students are expected to attend all classes and to remain in class except for breaks called by the instructor, and to participate actively in their own learning.
 Active learning means paying attention in class and taking responsibility for your own learning, as well as helping others to learn more about course material.
 Active learning in this course can include, but is not limited to, contributing to class discussion, presentations or debates, application exercises, posing interesting questions, and/or bringing relevant media articles or other exhibits to the attention of your instructor.
-Note: Playing games, texting, processing email or surfing the internet on a laptop or other electronic device during class is considered to be a distraction to other students and to the instructor.
+Note: Playing games, texting, processing e-mail or surfing the internet for non class related reasons on a laptop or other electronic device during class is considered to be a distraction to other students and to the instructor.
 Such activity will be interpreted as a decision on your part to NOT participate in class activity, and will thus reduce your participation mark.
+"Drifting" in and out of the classroom while class is in session is distracting to the instructor and others and will negatively impact your participation mark.

 Your instructor will assess both the quantity and quality of student participation in each class, based on attendance and the following criteria for evaluation.